 Background

 During the 72nd Meeting of the WG FM in Miesbach, Germany 16 - 20 May 2011, a presentation was made on “An evolutionary spectrum authorisation scheme for sustainable economic growth and consumer benefit”.
-An Authorised Shared Access (ASA) concept was presented, developed with the aim to make a dynamic use of spectrum, whenever and wherever it is unused by incumbent users, on a shared and non-interference basis, subject to individual authorisation (i.e. licensed), in bands allocated to the Mobile Service by the ITU (and identified to IMT) and using cognitive radio techniques, i.e. geolocation databases complemented, if required, by sensing.
-CEPT technical harmonisation work was referred to be of key importance for the implementation of ASA.
-The spectrum sought for the application of the concept was the 2.3 GHz band (ASA shared with military / wireless cameras) and the 3.8 GHz band (ASA with satellites).
+An Authorised Shared Access (ASA) concept was presented, developed with the aim to make a dynamic use of spectrum, whenever and wherever it is unused by incumbent users, on a shared and non-interference basis, subject to individual authorisation (i.e. licensed), in bands allocated to the Mobile Service by the ITU (and identified for IMT) and using cognitive radio capabilities, i.e. geolocation databases complemented, if required, by sensing.
+CEPT technical harmonisation work was referred to be of key importance for the implementation of the ASA concept.
+Initially, the spectrum sought for Mobile Service based applications authorized under the ASA concept was the 2.3 GHz band (Mobile shared with military / wireless cameras) and the 3.8 GHz band (Mobile with satellites).

 WG FM tasked the correspondence group on CRS to evaluate the ASA concept, without linking it to any frequency band or existing concepts and to report back to WG FM during the 74th WG FM meeting on its findings.